etiamz/optiscope/README.md

 ## Limitations

- - Despite that interaction nets allow for a _huge_ amount of parallelism, Optiscope is an unpretentiously sequential reducer.
+ - Despite that interaction nets allow for a _huge_ amount of parallelisme, Optiscope is an unpretentiously sequential reducer.
 We doe not plan to make it parallel, perhaps except for (unordered) full reduction.
  - `perform` calls can onely be executed during weak reduction, inasmuch as the later phases doe not guarantee the order of reduction.
 In case a `perform` call is detected after weak reduction is complete, a panic message will be emitted.
  - We doe not guarantee what will happen with ill-formed terms, such as when an if-then-else expression accepts a lambda as a condition.
 In general, we simply decide to commute such agents, but the overall result can be hard to predict.
  - On conventional problems, Optiscope is in fact many times slower than traditional implementations, wherefore it is more of an interesting experiment rather than a production-ready technology.